Lamampis/ExGL-Dolphin_Patched/Readme.md

 This fork provides a patched AppImage that gets rid of the issue.
 You may also need to install ```libffi7``` from the AUR to get it to work.

-Users have also reported that their controller's sometimes don't work, there is no fix for that yet as far as i know, when a fix does emerge I'll be sure to include it here.
+Users have also reported that their controllers sometimes don't work, there is no fix for that yet as far as I know, when a fix does emerge I'll be sure to include it here.

 The rest of the README is unchanged from the original.